kotoyama/kotoyama.dev/src/en/content/projects.md

 > 2022-2023

-[Nice Studio](https://nicestudio.pro/){target="_blank" rel="noreferrer"} is a platform for modern dance styles from top choreographers in Russia and the USA.
+[Nice Studio](https://nicestudio.pro/) is a platform for modern dance styles from top choreographers in Russia and the USA.

 I made the whole subscription flow: subscribing, cancellation, and pausing.
 Integrated Cloudpayments payment widget.
 Dealt with image optimization.
 Maintained the legacy admin panel and added new features there.